-Many people use essential oils in their home but some may not have considered how this affects their pets.
+Many people use essential oils in their homes, but some may not have considered how this affects their pets.
 Even just diffusing certain essential oils in the home can be toxic to your animals.
-Some pets may have more severe reactions than others and some may have no noticeable reaction at all.
+Some pets may have more severe reactions than others, and some may have no noticeable reaction at all.
 Some people even use essential oils directly on their animals as a natural flea and tick repellent.

-Essential Oils that are NOT Safe for Pets
+Essential Oils That Are NOT SAFE for Pets

 According to West Hill Animal Clinic, there are essential oils that are specifically not safe for dogs as well as ones that are specifically not safe for cats.

-Essential Oils that are NOT SAFE for dogs:
+Essential Oils That Are NOT SAFE for Dogs:

 • Tea tree

-Essential Oils that are NOT SAFE for cats:
+Essential Oils That Are NOT SAFE for Cats:

 • Tea tree

-Essential Oils and Aromatherapy for Dogs
+Essential Oils That Are Safe and Effective for Dogs

-Lavender oil has a relaxing effect and dogs can benefit from it the same way humans do.
+Lavender oil has a relaxing effect, and dogs can benefit from it the same way humans do.
 Dogs that suffer from anxiety and nervousness can especially benefit from lavender oil.
 Simply diffuse lavender like you normally would or mix a drop of lavender oil with a carrier oil in your palms and rub it on the bottom of your dog's paws.
-Lavender oil can also help with skin irritations and can be used on your dog when mixed with a carrier oil.
+Lavender oil can also help with skin irritations and can be used on your dog when mixed with carrier oil.

 Cedarwood oil is also known to have a calming effect and can be beneficial for dogs when used in a diffuser.
-It can also act as a natural pesticide and insect repellent so it can be used to make a homemade, natural flea repellent and treatment.
+It can also act as a natural pesticide and insect repellent, so it can be used to make a homemade, natural flea repellent and treatment.
 It is also good for the skin and can be used to treat minor skin irritations.

 Frankincense is an excellent immune system booster and can be used in your diffuser for the benefit of you and your dog.
 It also helps to reduce stress and improve sleep.

 Lemon oil is great for diffusing around dogs to get rid of unwanted odours.
-However, some dogs may be sensitive to lemon oil so make sure to watch for signs of irritation like excessive sneezing or rubbing their nose between their paws.
+However, some dogs may be sensitive to lemon oil, so make sure to watch for signs of irritation like excessive sneezing or rubbing their nose between their paws.

 Don't forget to dilute the essential oils with a carrier oil.
 Never put pure essential oils directly on your dog.

-Make sure to only use very small amounts of essential oils on dogs and always test it on a small area of the dog when trying a new oil.
+Make sure to only use very small amounts of essential oils on dogs and always test them on a small area of the dog when trying a new oil.
 Wait 24 hours to make sure there are no reactions before you use the oil on a larger area.

-Essential Oils and Aromtherapy for Cats
+Essential Oils That Are Safe and Effective for Cats

 Because Frankincense has a calming ability, it is especially good for cats with stress or aggression problems.
 It may also be beneficial for cats with digestive problems.